ystael/chicago-ug-math-bib/intermediate/linear-algebra.md

 You may never need The Book on linear algebra.
 But one day, you may just have to know fifteen different ways to decompose a linear map into parts with different nice properties.
 On that day, your choices are Greub and Bourbaki.
 Greub is easier to carry.
 End of story.

+#### Beezer, *A First Course in Linear Algebra*

+This textbook is intended for medium level undergraduates as an introduction to topics found in a typical first course in linear algebra.
+It is freely available online and is open source, although physical copies can be purchased relatively cheaply.
+The author also has made Sage code accompanying the course available.